-Flex credits can be a second- or third-year CTE concentrator course in one program of study, or a fourth year of math (including Algebra II or higher), or a third year of science, or a third year of social studies.
+Flex credits can be a Level II or III Career and Technical Education (CTE) course, or a fourth year of math (including Algebra II or higher), or a third year of science, or a third year of social studies.

-A maximum of one PE II waiver can be earned by participation in certain activities.
+\ A maximum of one PE II waiver can be earned by participation in certain activities.